Pokemon Champions releases this April ...

 What the trailers showed vs. what launched

-The Pokemon Day trailer featured a Mega Raichu X evolution, and players were understandably excited.
+The Pokemon Day trailer featured a Mega Raichu X evolution.
+Players were understandably excited.
 Here's the thing: that form isn't in the game.
-An X post flagged by Kotaku pointed directly at the trailer footage and the missing evolution side by side.
-A separate post highlighted held items visible in the overview trailer that also haven't made it into the launch build.
+Social media posts have pointed directly at the trailer footage and the missing evolution side by side.
+Other posts highlighted held items visible in the overview trailer that also haven't made it into the launch build.

 The roster situation compounds the frustration.
 Pokemon Champions only supports fully evolved forms at launch, with a handful of exceptions like Pikachu.
 For a game positioning itself as the competitive Pokemon experience, that's a significant constraint.
 Serebii founder Joe Merrick put it plainly on Bluesky, saying the game is "just lacking so many options" and predicting that "with fewer item options" and a limited Pokemon pool, "competitive is going to suck for a while."